boeckmann/asm6502/README.txt

          'x'   ; byte typed ASCII character code of x

-       The special symbol @ returns the current value of the program counter.
+       The special symbol @ returns the address of the currently assembled instruction.
 The special symbol ? returns an undefined value of unknown type.

          ?     ; undefined value
-         @     ; current program counter
+         @     ; current address

        Label and variable names evaluate to their respective value.